 Inspiring performances, luminous sound, and exceptional musicianship are the hallmarks of the Grammy Award-winning Parker Quartet.
 Renowned for its dynamic interpretations and polished, expansive colors, the group has rapidly distinguished itself as one of the preeminent ensembles of its generation.
-In demand worldwide, the Quartet has appeared at the world’s most important venues since its founding in 2002.
+The Quartet has appeared at the world’s most important venues since its founding in2002.

 Following a 2018 summer season that had the ensemble crossing North America for appearances at music festivals from Banff to Bard, the Parker Quartet began its fifth year in-residence at Harvard University, endowed with the prestigious title of Preceptor.
 The Quartet’s 2018-19 season continues its trademark busy schedule with performances and residencies scheduled around the United States and Europe, including at the University of Iowa, the University of Chicago, the Wigmore Hall, and the University of South Carolina.
 2017-18 featured performances for the Schubert Club, Skidmore College, St. John’s College, and Kansas City’s Friends of Chamber Music.